Pressing forward along a gently sloping hill, a low mountain range came into view. Over those mountains was San’you, the biggest city in the area.

 “Can’t be helped,” Houkou said in a gloomy voice.
 “Such are the times we live in.”

 Houkou’s mother was fairing poorly these days.
 The lack of food made her condition worse.
 Houkou did his best to surreptitiously send her the most nourishing provisions he could lay his hands on, but on a mere district official’s salary, he could never do as much as he wished.

-Furthermore, it now being the coldest time of the year, food was always hard to come by.
+Furthermore, it now being the coldest time of the year, food was hard to come by.
 Hyouchuu was happy if any provisions he sent them would help.

-“Got nothing to be ashamed of,” Kyoukei, of all people, consoled him.
+“You got nothing to be ashamed of,” Kyoukei, of all people, consoled him.
 “Even if you can only save Sei’in, that doesn’t mean you’re not saving others too.
 Every portion the people of Sei’in don’t have to buy off the market adds a little bit more to what will be available elsewhere.”

 For two years, Hyouchuu and Kyoukei had searched for medicinal herbs together.
 And yet a gap remained between them.
 However grateful Hyouchuu was for the diligent effort that Kyoukei put forth, he had never been able to close the distance between them.
 Kyoukei was a reserved man with no appetite for casual conversation.
 Whether they had grown closer or further apart, his attitude and bearing betrayed not a clue.

 “So you stop sending supplies because somebody accuses you of playing favorites.
 I can tell you, that’s not going to change how anybody thinks.
 So keep sending them.”